Rush Limbaugh, documented to be almost always right.

 The war drums were sounding from the White House.

-It wasn't uh even a year after 9-11.
+It wasn't even a year after 9-11.

-And the president was uh suggesting he had the authority to go ahead and start military operations because the congressional resolution he got was a couple of days, five days after 9-11.
+And the president was suggesting he had the authority to go ahead and start military operations because the congressional resolution he got was a couple of days, five days after 9-11.

-Democrats said, No, no, no, no.
+Democrats said, no, no, no, no.

 That's not enough.